 We have true power now

 We’ve mastered ourselves via our path to mastery of a craft.
 Now what do we do with it?
 We have the option of going back down the path of self-destructive hedonism.
-Or we can become compassionate and use it to serve others.
 We can use our newly found power to attempt to light the torch in others.
 Even if it is one person who we reach, that is a win.

 So, what have we learned?
 Essentially, it is much more beneficial to take the time to go deep within ourselves to find a passion that is not predicated on material wealth.
 Material wealth will come, ironically, when we don’t focus on it.
 When we focus on a passion, something that wakes us up and gets us going and something that keeps us up at night, we become to immune to emptiness.